-I’m doing my absolute best to remain grounded and to carry out my responsibilities until the last day of school, at which point, like a nut, I’m going to dive right in to all things fifth grade: new curriculum, Language Arts, Social Studies, Spanish, absent buddies, birthdays, recess, new colleagues, new administration, new challenges and so much more.
+I’m doing my absolute best to remain grounded and to carry out my responsibilities until the very last day of school, at which point, like a nut, I’m going to dive right in to all things fifth grade: new curriculum, Language Arts, Social Studies, Spanish, absent buddies, birthdays, recess, new colleagues, new administration, new challenges and so much more.
 The very thought of it makes every cell in my body sing with excitement.
 And this, was my response to a friend when asked if I was going backward.

 Backward?
 By backward, do you mean honoring my truth?
 Following my heart?
 Do you mean challenging myself to run a semi-self-contained classroom which I’ve never experienced?
 Do you mean going beyond what common sense will allow?
 Denying the truth that runs through my veins?